 The discussion of a plant-based lifestyle and how it can help your health has been a hot topic for a few years now.
-With movies like Forks Over Knives and What The Health being known to challenge omnivores into a different way of thinking, there are so many reasons to switch over today.
+With movies like Forks Over Knives, What The Health and The Game Changers being known to challenge omnivores into a different way of thinking, there are so many reasons to switch over today.

 As heart disease has been the number one cause of death in the US for the past 80 year, we need to start thinking about why nothing has changed and why millions of people die from the disease every year.